MENTOR APPLICATION

 • Encourage critical thinking and problem-solving skills.

-• Help interns prepare for program deliverables (presentation at Twinning symposium, short contribution, and presenting their work at a professional conference).
+• Help intern prepare for program deliverables (presentation at Twinning symposium, short contribution, and presenting their work at a professional conference).

 How to Get Involved

-If you are passionate about mentoring the next generation of geoscientists, we encourage you to apply as a mentor for the Twinning program.
-Your expertise and guidance will leave a lasting impact on these aspiring geoscientists, contributing to the advancement of subduction zone and hazards science and fostering a more inclusive and diverse scientific community.
+If you are passionate about mentoring the next generation of geoscientists and have a well-defined undergraduate research project and research partner (Twin Mentor), we encourage you to apply as a mentor for the Twinning program.
+Your expertise and guidance will leave a lasting impact on these aspiring geoscientists, contributing to the advancement of subduction zone and hazards science and fostering a more inclusive scientific community.

 Eligibility